 Gardening with kids, even if on a balcony and even in a tiny plant pot will teach your kids a love of nature – and gardening!
 Sometimes it will be a beautiful, rewarding exercise of patience and sometimes a learning lesson of the fact that sometimes we need to wait for what we want to have.
 But above all, it will be fun!

 Have a look at how we added some fun to our (non-edible) plants in pots on the balcony last year: we made garden buddies for our decorative plants.
 A year later, they still keep our avocado and citrus plants company!

-Get email updates and never miss out on new printables and tutorials.
+Get email updates and never miss out on new patterns, printables and tutorials.
 If you sign up at THIS link, you’ll also get the Fabric Hanging Basket Template for FREE, right now.
-A cute and easy-sew, and great to organize a kids room!!
+A cute and easy-sew!

 And if you like sewing cute little bins, check out another pattern in my shop – the Kaia Mini Bin here: